Remarks on MAMI's recent determination of $B_{\Lambda}({_{\Lambda}^3}{\rm H})$: Introduction

-The ${^7{\rm Li}}(e,e'K^+)$ large momentum-transfer electroproduction reaction converts a bound proton to a $\Lambda$ hyperon within a broad spectrum of bound and continuum \lamb{7}{He} states.
-Bound-state levels of \lamb{7}{He} established in a recent JLab experiment~\cite{Gogami16} are shown in Fig.~\ref{fig:L7He}.
 As for \lamb{7}{He} continuum states, we focus on two-body breakup channels through which lighter hypernuclei are most likely formed.
-There are just two such channels: a low-lying \lamb{6}{He}+n channel with threshold at $-$2.4 MeV and a \lamb{4}{H}+$^3$H channel with threshold at 10.1 MeV, both with respect to the ${^6}$He+$\Lambda$ threshold.
-Barring \lamb{6}{He}$\,\to\pi^-+{^6}$Li decay, with $p_{\pi^-}\approx 108.5$ MeV/c almost outside the $p_{\pi^-}$ momentum range in Fig.~\ref{fig:MAMI26}, one is left with two strong candidates for $\pi^-$ decay signals: \lamb{7}{He} and \lamb{4}{H}.
+This is suggested by inspecting a statistical decay moodel yields calculated for electroproduction on a $^9$Be target~\cite{MAMI12,MAMI13}.
+There are just two such breakup channels for \lamb{7}{He} continuum states: a low-lying \lamb{6}{He}+n channel with threshold at $-$2.4 MeV and a \lamb{4}{H}+$^3$H channel with threshold at 10.1 MeV, both with respect to the ${^6}$He+$\Lambda$ threshold.
+Barring \lamb{6}{He}$\,\to\pi^-+{^6}$Li decay, with $p_{\pi^-}\approx 108.5$ MeV/c almost outside the $p_{\pi^-}$ momentum range in Fig.~\ref{fig:MAMI26}, one is left with only \lamb{4}{H} as a candidate from \lamb{7}{He} continuum states for a $\pi^-$ decay signal.
 As for \lamb{3}{H}, its formation requires a three-body breakup channel, \lamb{3}{H}+$^3$H+n, with a much higher threshold at 21 MeV.
 We note that \lamb{3}{H} production is more likely in electroproduction on $^9$Be target by forming a \lamb{9}{Li} spectrum of bound and continuum states with several two-body breakup channels.
 Two such channels, \lamb{7}{He}+d and $^6$He+\lamb{3}{H}, arise from the 9.784~MeV $^6$He+d threshold in $^8$Li.
-However, applying a statistical decay model to the breakup of an initially excited \lamb{9}{Li} hypernucleus~\cite{Pocho11} it appears that production of \lamb{7}{He} marked by a weak-decay pion momentum $p_{\pi^-}\approx 115$~MeV/c is an order of magnitude stronger than production of \lamb{3}{H} marked by the nearby pion momentum $p_{\pi^-}\approx 114$~MeV/c~\cite{MAMI12}.
-This conclusion follows mostly from the halo nature of \lamb{3}{H}.
+However, applying a statistical decay model to the breakup of an excited \lamb{9}{Li} hypernucleus, it appears that production of \lamb{7}{He} marked by a weak-decay pion momentum $p_{\pi^-} \approx 115$~MeV/c is an order of magnitude stronger than production of \lamb{3}{H} marked by the nearby pion momentum $p_{\pi^-}\approx 114$~MeV/c~\cite{MAMI12,MAMI13}.
+The suppressed yield of \lamb{3}{H} is due apparently to its halo nature.